noahportnoy/team-otto/flight/v2_3/README.txt

 Test flights proved ineffective.
 No further modifications made.

-CODE DOES NOT ALLOW FLIGHT.
+NON WORKING FLIGHT CODE>

+DO NOT FLY.